amirouche/socialite/README.md

 in-memory backend.
 The goal with this choice is double:

-- Experiment with higher level database abstractions (called layers FDB jargon) on top the versatile ordered key-value store offered by FDB.
+- Experiment with higher level database abstractions (called layers FDB jargon) on top the versatile ordered / sorted key-value store offered by FDB.

-- Experiment operations of FDB from development to deployement of single machine cluster to multiple machine clusters.
+- Experiment operations of FDB from development to deployement of single machine to multiple machine clusters.

-`src/socialiter/sparky.py` offers an abstraction similar to rdf / SPARQL.
+`src/socialiter/data/space/yiwen.py` offers an abstraction similar to RDF / SPARQL.
 It implements a subset of the standard that should be very easy to pick.

 To get started you can read [FDB's documentation about the Python client](https://apple.github.io/foundationdb/index.html).
 Mind the